-Historically, many emerging economies, particularly in Latin America, battled persistently high and volatile inflation.
-Today, emerging economies continue to experience higher inflation than developed ones, and their central banks more frequently deviate from inflation targets.
-These patterns partly reflect the added political pressure and lower degree of independence faced by central banks in emerging markets.
+Historically, many emerging economies, particularly in Latin America, battled against persistently high and volatile inflation.1 Today, emerging economies continue to experience higher inflation than developed ones, and their central banks deviate more frequently from inflation targets.2 These patterns partly reflect the added political pressure and a lower degree of independence faced by central banks in emerging markets.
 For example, Aisen and Veiga (2006, 2008) find that inflation is higher and more volatile in countries with a lower quality of political institutions and a higher degree of political instability.
-Using a narrative approach, Binder (2018) finds that on average, 10 percent of central banks face political pressure, and this pressure is associated with higher inflation and inflation persistence.
+By using a narrative approach, Binder (2018) finds that, on average, ten percent of central banks face political pressure and that this pressure is associated with higher inflation and inflation persistence.

 Motivated by this evidence, this paper studies optimal monetary policy when the central bank lacks commitment to policies and is subject to time-varying political pressure.
-We characterize the welfare-maximizing policy that can be self-enforced conditional on the degree of central bank independence and the level of political instability.
-Our analysis elucidates how these political factors affect both average inflation and inflation dynamics.
+We characterize the welfaremaximizing policy that can be self-enforced conditional on the degree of central-bank independence and the level of political instability.